awsdocs/amazon-eventbridge-user-guide/doc_source/eb-event-patterns.md

 ## Create event patterns<a name="eb-create-pattern"></a>

 To create an event pattern, you specify the fields of an event that you want the event pattern to match\.
 Only specify the fields that you use for matching\.
-The previous event pattern example only provides values for three fields: the top\-level fields `“source”` and `“detail-type”`, and the `“state”` field inside the `“detail”` object field\.
+The previous event pattern example only provides values for three fields: the top\-level fields `"source"` and `"detail-type"`, and the `"state"` field inside the `"detail"` object field\.
 EventBridge ignores all the other fields in the event when applying the rule\.